infrablocks/end-to-end-openvpn/README.md

 A collection of infrastructure, which together provides value.
 For example, a typical micro-service to serve customer information, with a database and an ECS Service, would all come under the component `customer-service`.
-For this codebase, we've just used `concourse-example`, but this could easily be `ci-server`.
+For this codebase, we've just used `openvpn-example`, but this could easily be `vpn-server`.

 ### Role